-Bosnia and Herzegovina: EFT RiTE Stanari claims there’s no air pollution24.
-September 2019. / SEE Energy News
+Bosnia and Herzegovina: EFT RiTE Stanari claims there’s no air pollution, SEE Energy News

 EFT coalmine and thermal power plant (RiTE) Stanari announced that, regarding environmental standards, the company fulfills all obligations defined by current regulations and environmental permits issued by the competent authorities in the Republic of Srpska (RS).